-Some of you are quite interested in knowing what s we teach in the mixing and mastering module, a part of our Online Music Production PRO course which offers 3 months of live online training in Ableton Live.
-Some students usually have a basic understanding of the mixing process and all they want is to learn it more in-depth.
-Now, for those students who want to know what we offer in the mixing and mastering module, here is an overview.
+Some of you are quite interested to know what we teach in the mixing and mastering module, which is a part of our Online Music Production PRO course which offers 3 months of live online training in Ableton Live.
+Some of you may have a basic understanding of the mixing process, and if you want to learn it in more detail, then this course is good for you.
+Now, for those of you who want to know what we offer in the mixing and mastering module, here is an overview.

-Before we even start, for those of you who have no prior knowledge about mixing and mastering, let me give you a brief introduction to the world of mixing and mastering.
+But before we even start, if you have no prior knowledge about mixing and mastering, then let me give you a brief introduction to the world of mixing and mastering.

 Importance of Mixing:

-Firstly, we are going to talk about mixing.
-We all know the different stages of music production; the first stage is recording Vocals or Instruments.
-Once we have the recorded Vocals or Instruments or even both, we start with adding some samples, sounds into our DAW by using various third-party plugins, either for sound designing or for mixing as well.
+First of all, we are going to talk about mixing.
+We all know the different stages of music production.
+The first stage is recording Vocals or Instruments.
+Once we have the recorded Vocals or Instruments or even both, we start adding some samples and sounds into our DAW by using various third-party plugins, either for sound design or mixing.

 The process of music production is very intriguing, but the way we interpret music is very different at the time of production and is very different at the time of mixing and mastering.
 The whole listening perception changes with respect to mixing/mastering.

 Every element has to harmonize with each other.
 This is not an easy task to accomplish.
 But it can be achieved with just a couple of tools.
 There is certain hardware/gear, which is used by a majority of the engineers in the industry.
 If we could use the emulations of the same hardware, we could get our mixes to sound very close to the industry standard.
 So, mixing is not just about dynamic processing (compression, expansion, gate, limiting) or effects processing (reverb, delay, chorus, flanger, phaser) or EQ-ing.